salvium/salvium_docs/docs/THE PROJECT/carrot.md

 ## FAQ

+Q: When will CARROT be fully implemented in Salvium?
+A: CARROT is currently in development.
+Check the roadmap for the latest implementation timeline.

+Q: Will I need to create a new wallet when CARROT is implemented?
+A: It's likely that users will need to create new wallets.
+The Salvium team is evaluating this requirement and will provide guidance before implementation.

 Q: Is CARROT backward compatible with existing Salvium addresses?
-A: Yes, CARROT is designed to maintain compatibility with existing Salvium addresses while offering enhanced features for new addresses.
+A: While the network will maintain compatibility with existing addresses during a transition period, users will need to create new wallets to access and use CARROT features.
+Existing wallets will continue to work but won't benefit from the enhanced privacy and functionality of CARROT.

 Q: How does CARROT improve on traditional Cryptonote addressing?
 A: CARROT adds full view-only wallet capabilities, forward secrecy, protection against various attacks, and support for rerandomizable transactions.